 What is PostgreSQL?

+PostgreSQL is an open-source relational database.
 Learn the facts about what PostgreSQL is, PostgreSQL data types, and more.

 A proven and powerful open-source database system

 What exactly is PostgreSQL database?
-Relational databases like PostgreSQL exist to help users organise data and understand the relationships between that data.
+Relational databases like PostgreSQL exist to help users organize data and understand the relationships between that data.
 PostgreSQL is an open-source relational database that’s supported by 30 years of development, making it one of the most established relational databases available.
 PostgreSQL owes its popularity with developers and administrators to its noteworthy flexibility and integrity.
 For instance, PostgreSQL supports both relational and non-relational querying, and its open-source nature means that a dedicated community of more than 600 contributors constantly improves the database system.

 Who uses PostgreSQL?